YaLTeR/blog/content/posts/vte-speedup-in-gnome-46/index.md

 When the input latency is small-ish, you can get used to it and think it feels *fine*.
 However, comparing lower and higher input latency together (for example, by switching between two apps and typing in both) can make it quite noticeable.
-If you've ever heard people say they can't go back to a 60&nbsp;Hz monitor after trying out 144&nbsp;Hz, that's a similar effect (and input latency is partially responsible).
+If you've ever heard people say they can't go back to a 60 Hz monitor after trying out 144 Hz, that's a similar effect (and input latency is partially responsible).

 So, how do you measure it?